Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

 \subsection{Model Eviction Policy}

 \revise{ Model eviction plays a critical role in reducing bandwidth contention and enhancing the overall inference performance, in conjunction with \SysName's request scheduling policy.
-Unlike the traditional cache eviction strategies, which primarily aim to minimize the miss rates, \SysName's model eviction policy considers the performance implications of model swapping for different models to facilitate future model loading. }
+Unlike traditional cache eviction strategies which primarily aim to minimize the miss rates, \SysName's model eviction policy considers the performance implications of model swapping for different models to facilitate future model loading. }

 We notice that swapping light models leads to negligible overhead for end-to-end performance compared with heavy ones (Table~\ref{tab:swap_interference} and Table~\ref{tab:eval_remote_swap}).
-Therefore, we tend to evict models that have almost no impact on performance when swapping, which allows for caching more heavy models in GPUs for reduced host-to-GPU data transmission and interference.
-Following this insight, we divide models into two groups: heavy models that are hosted on only a single GPU should be prioritized, and the rest are of lower priority and can be evicted earlier including light models and the heavy ones with copies on multiple GPUs.
-As a result, \SysName only needs to frequently perform the host-to-GPU and cross-GPU swappings for light and heavy models respectively, which lead to negligible or no PCIe bandwidth contention and thus achieve low swapping overhead.
-In each group, we adopt a common Least-Recently-Used (LRU) policy to determine the eviction order for its models.
+Therefore, we tend to evict models that have little or no impact on performance when swapping.
+We employ two mechanisms following this insight.
+First, \SysName manages memory of all GPUs as a pool to globally optimize model placement, which ensures that each model can have up to one replica among GPUs when GPU memory is full.
+This allows for more efficient model caching and reduces host-to-GPU data transmission.
+Second, \SysName prioritizes light models in eviction, as swapping them leads to negligible or no PCIe bandwidth contention.
+When only heavy models remain, \SysName adopts Least-Recently-Used (LRU) policy to determine their eviction order.